fatha-mobin/fatha-mobin/README.md

 Copy code
 npm run test: single
 🤝 Contributing
-Contributions make the open-source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 I would greatly appreciate any contributions you make.

 📝 How to Contribute
 Fork the Project